 Formal complaints that directly involve or are about the Headteacher should be addressed to the Chair of Governors, via the school office.
-Please mark them as Private and Confidential.

 Formal complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
-Please mark them as Private and Confidential.
+Please mark these complaints as Private and Confidential.